 Music

-Here at QMC, we are delighted to have become a Music Mark School Member in recognition of the excellent courses, facilities, teaching and opportunities for Music students.
+We are equipped with excellent facilities and a team of highly dedicated and committed teachers who will ensure that you are provided with every chance of succeeding during your time at College.
 The Music teaching staff at QMC are all active musicians, composers, engineers, producers and examiners in their own right, and are able to relay their industry experience to their students.

 “Thank you for all the hard work you do to ensure that students are able to access and engage with high-quality music education.”– Bridget Whyte, Chief Executive, Music Mark.